rasmuserik/direape/README.md

       }

 ## Built-in Handlers

+These are the event handlers. that are exposed

       function initHandlers() {

 ### `da:list-clients ()`

+List clients connected to the NodeJS message relay server.

         if(isNodeJs()) {
           da.handle('da:list-clients', () => Array.from(wsClients.keys()), {public: true});
         }

 ### `da:get (url)`

+Get the content of a URL.
+This is needed by the module loader:
+WebWorkers may not be able to load the modules due to the web security model, but they can they are able to request them through the main thread.

         da.handle('da:GET', da.GET);

 ### `da:status ()`

+Get a status with a timestamp.
+Can be used to ping for latency and checking whether a thread is alive.

         da.handle('da:status', () => ({pid: da.pid, time: Date.now()}), {public: true});